 Learn to weave a chair seat with paper fiber rush.

-Cost: $250 Includes up to twelve hours of instruction, all tools/materials needed to complete one chair seat, & after-class assistance on future projects.
+Cost: $250 Includes instruction, all tools/materials needed to complete one chair seat.

 BYOC: Bring your own chair or we can provide one for you with advanced notice for $40.
 Click here to watch a video showing how to choose the best beginner chairs for your first project.